 In accordance with the pertinent legal provisions, such data shall be stored for 6 years (commercial books, inventories, opening balance sheets, annual financial statements, trade letters, accounting records, etc.) and 10 years (accounts, records, situation reports, accounting records, trade or business letters, documents relevant for taxation, etc.).

 With regard to your personal data we process, you have the following rights:

-You may demand that we restrict the processing of your data if one of the requirements of Article 18 par.
+- You may demand that we restrict the processing of your data if one of the requirements of Article 18 par.
 1 GDPR applies.
-In particular, you can request the restriction instead of an erasure.
+In particular, you can request restriction instead of erasure.

-If you exercise your right to object, we will no longer process the personal data in question unless we can demonstrate compelling legitimate grounds for processing that override the interests, rights and freedoms of you, or for the establishment, exercise or defense of legal claims.
+- If you exercise your right to object, we will no longer process the personal data in question unless we can demonstrate compelling legitimate grounds for processing that override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.

-The data we store shall be deleted as soon as they are no longer needed for the purpose for which they are being stored and the law does not prescribe a statutory duty for the data to be retained.
-In the event that user data are not deleted on grounds that they are still required for other or legally admissible reasons, their processing shall be restricted.
+The data we store will be deleted as soon as they are no longer needed for the purpose for which they are being stored and the law does not prescribe a statutory duty for the data to be retained.
+If user data are not deleted on grounds that they are still required for other or legally admissible reasons, their processing shall be restricted.
 This means that the data shall be blocked and shall not be processed for other purposes.
 This applies, for instance, for user data that have to be kept for reasons pertaining to trade or tax law.